-Nicole serves on the Advisory Committee for the Bay Area Open Space Council, Management Team for the San Francisco Bay National Estuarine Research Reserve and the Land Trust Alliance Leadership Council.
-She is also is alumni of the Center for Whole Communities.
+Nicole serves on the finance committee TOGETHER Bay Area, the management team for the San Francisco Bay National Estuarine Research Reserve, and the Land Trust Alliance Leadership Council, and the boards of the California Council of Land Trust and the Solano Economic Development Corporation.
+She is also an alumna of the Center for Whole Communities.

 Prior to coming to Solano Land Trust, Nicole supported small businesses and economic development at The Federal Technology Center and promoted farmland conservation and natural area protection with Greenbelt Alliance.

 Nicole is a California native who grew up camping and exploring the Sierra Nevada Mountains with her family.
-She holds a Bachelor’s of Science Degree from UC Davis and a Master’s in Business Administration from Capella University.
-In her free time Nicole enjoys painting, gardening, wood carving and getting outdoors with her husband Rob, son Bryson and their rescue dog Zanna.
+She holds a Bachelor of Science Degree from UC Davis and a Master of Business Administration from Capella University.
+In her free time, Nicole enjoys painting, gardening, wood carving, and getting outdoors with her husband Rob, son Bryson, and their rescue dog Zanna.

 Anne joined Solano Land Trust in March 2009.
-As Business Services Manager she handles bookkeeping, the annual budget, contract administration, HR, payroll, insurance, benefits, website, and some event coordination and graphic design.
-Before moving to California, she spent fourteen years in the book publishing industry, as part of the management team of a small company located in Lancaster, Pennsylvania.
-Anne has a bachelor's degree in English from Elizabethtown College in Pennsylvania.
+As Business Services Manager she handles bookkeeping, the annual budget, contract administration, HR, payroll, insurance, benefits, website, and some graphic design.
+Before moving to California, she spent fourteen years in the book publishing industry, and holds a BA in English-Professional Writing from Elizabethtown College in Pennsylvania.
 Anne moved to California in 2007 and immediately fell in love with the California landscape and lifestyle.
-Anne loves yoga, reading, music and spending time outdoors with her dog Rufus.
+A few years ago she also met and fell in love with her husband Casey.
+Anne also loves yoga, reading, visiting the coast, gardening and her rescue dog Rufus.

 Michelle Joined Solano Land Trust in March 2016.
 She is originally from Big Sky Country, Billings, Montana.
 Growing up, Michelle spent most of her time outdoors: fishing, hunting, and enjoying the open space of Yellowstone County with her brother and father.
 She has an ingrained appreciation of wildlife, ranching, and farming.
-Michelle relocated to California and settled in the foothills between Auburn and Grass Valley before moving to Vacaville.
 She has worked in marketing and community relations for the last 20 years.
 The last eight years were spent in the Napa Valley working with non-profit organizations on events, fundraising, and growing relationships between businesses and non-profits.

-She is responsible for leading the coordination of fundraising events, assisting with appeals and campaigns, managing the donor database, and community engagement.
+She is responsible for leading the coordination of fundraising events, assisting with appeals and campaigns, and community engagement.
 Michelle is excited to be a part of a team dedicated to giving back to the community.
 Michelle brings a wealth of leadership, marketing, and nonprofit expertise to Solano Land Trust.
 She loves to hike, cycle, and read in her spare time.

 Jasmine joined Solano Land Trust in February 2018.
 She received a BS in Cellular/Molecular Biology and a BS in Rangeland Resource Science from Humboldt State University, and a MS in Animal and Range Sciences from Montana State University.
 She has worked for the Forest Service, Humboldt Area Foundation, and was a lecturer at Humboldt State University.
 Jasmine grew up on Samuels Ranch, a sheep ranch in Napa and Solano Counties, where she was captivated by oak woodlands, chaparral, and ecology.
 Her research has been in sustainable agriculture and targeted grazing for working landscapes.
 She is delighted to be home in Solano County, and for the opportunity to protect the beautiful lands that inspired her as a child.
 In her free time, she works on the family ranch, and enjoys hiking with her Great Pyrenees, Kahlan.